 The module lexing.py (download here) aims to reproduce the functionality of GNU flex in

 Python.
-It defines a class Lexer
+It defines a class Lexer that can be subclassed in order

 to define a new lexer.
 Here is a simple example.